KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 Finished writing 62 passwords to password.txt
 Program finished.
 ```
-For clarity, let me consolidate the results onto a single `Paragraph`:
+For clarity, let me consolidate the results onto a single `paragraph`: